YongjieLin1998/CORAL/README.md

 #### 5. Visualize the Final Results

 CORAL-base provides a suite of plotting functions to explore the final analysis output.
+Meanwhile, you can simply use Seurat-based visualization functions to highlight the CORAL states in traditional embedding methods like UMAP.

 ##### Visualizing CORAL States on the MDS Plot
 A core visualization is to view the relationships between clones in a 2D space using MDS.
 The `visualize_clone_mds` function can then color each clone by its assigned CORAL state, revealing the structure of the clonal hierarchy.